 Stovepipe Wells Ranger Station: Stovepipe Wells Ranger Station provides general information and backcountry camping and hiking information and permits.
 Park entrance fees are collected here; there is also a branch outlet of the Death Valley Natural History Association that provides useful informational books and maps.
+Hours are based on staff availability.

-Stovepipe Wells is located in the center of Death Valley, 24 miles from the Furnace Creek Resort to the south and 80 miles from Lone Pine, California, on Highway 395.
+Stovepipe Wells is located in the center of Death Valley, 24 miles from The Oasis at Death Valley to the south and 80 miles from Lone Pine, California, on Highway 395.
 For more information, call (760) 786-2342.